Seven Sisters (colleges): Locations

 Four of the colleges are in Massachusetts, two are in New York, and one is in Pennsylvania.

 In Massachusetts, Mount Holyoke College and Smith College are part of the Five College Consortium with Amherst College, Hampshire College, and University of Massachusetts Amherst.
 Wellesley College has cross-registration and dual-degree programs with Massachusetts Institute of Technology, Olin College, and cross-registration with Brandeis University and Babson College.
 Wellesley College has an exchange program with Spelman College.
 Radcliffe College shared a common and overlapping history with Harvard College from the time it was founded as "the Harvard Annex" in 1879.
-Harvard and Radcliffe integrated sexes in 1977, but Radcliffe continued to be the sponsoring college for women at Harvard until the entities officially merged in 1999.
+Harvard and Radcliffe integrated genders in 1977, but Radcliffe continued to be the sponsoring college for women at Harvard until the entities officially merged in 1999.

-In New York, Vassar College is historically affiliated with Yale University, which at one point suggested a merger; Vassar ultimately became co-educational in 1969 and remains independent.
-Barnard College was Columbia University's women's liberal arts undergraduate college until its all-male coordinate school Columbia College went co-ed in 1983; Barnard continues to be a women's undergraduate college affiliated with (but still legally separate from) Columbia, and students receive a diploma signed by the presidents of both schools.
+In New York, Vassar College ultimately became co-educational in 1969 and remains independent.
+Barnard College was Columbia University's women's liberal arts undergraduate college until its all-male coordinate school Columbia College went co-ed in 1983; Barnard continues to be a women's undergraduate college affiliated with (but still legally separate from) Columbia, and students receive their degree from Columbia University.

 In Pennsylvania, Bryn Mawr College, along with Haverford College and Swarthmore College, make up the Tri-College Consortium, which belongs to the Quaker Consortium along with nearby University of Pennsylvania.
 Bryn Mawr students may attend classes at Haverford, Swarthmore, and Penn, and vice versa.
 A merger between Bryn Mawr and Haverford College was considered at one point.